Attendance

 At Duke Street, we also value punctuality.
 Good punctuality is essential for pupils to achieve their full potential.
 It is also vital for students to form good habits for later in life.

 All pupils are expected to arrive punctually for school every morning.
 The school doors open to all classes at 8:45am.
-All children are expected to be in classrooms ready for registers to be taken (at 8:45am in reception and at 8:55am in KS1 & KS2).
+All children are expected to be in classrooms ready for registers to be taken at 8:55am.
 Each day gets off to a very prompt start with key learning in maths, phonics or reading taking place across all classes during the first 15 minutes of each day.

-Any child who arrives late will miss this key learning A screenshot of a computerDescription automatically generatedand will fall behind their peers.
+Any child who arrives late will miss this key learning and will fall behind their peers.
 KS1 & KS2 classes are encouraged to arrive in school before the register is taken at 8:55am to allow them to have additional time to complete their Early Bird Maths.
 In KS1&KS2, children receive stickers for completing their Early Bird Maths by 9am.
 These stickers are collected on their personal sticker charts which they can exchange for prizes once complete.
-Weekly punctuality raffles also take place across all classes weekly.
+Class Early Boards are completed daily for all children who are in on time.
+Classes earn a treat once they are complete.
 Both these incentives are very popular with our pupils.

 On the rare occasion that a pupil arrives late, they must be accompanied to the school office by an adult.
 The adult will then be required to complete a late arrivals form outlining steps that will be taken to ensure future punctuality.
 Our outreach team monitor late arrivals and parents will be invited to meetings should punctuality become an issue.